vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

 - Model diagnosis
   - use `.summary()` stats and `.plot_diagnostics()` to make sure the residuals are well-behaved
   - Use model diagnosis to check if the chosen p and q are correct
   - if the residuals are not ok we go back to earlier steps and rethink the choices.
-Otherwise the model is ready for production
+  - Otherwise we make forecasts and move to production